KunalUdapure20/Kaggle-House-Price-Prediction-Project/README.md

    - **Feature Selection**: Use techniques like Lasso regression and feature importance from tree-based models to select the most relevant features.

 4. **Model Building**
-   - **Model Selection**: Evaluate various regression models, including Linear Regression, Ridge Regression, Lasso Regression, ElasticNet, Decision Trees, Random Forest.
+   - **Model Selection**: Evaluate various regression models, including Linear Regression, Ridge Regression, Lasso Regression, AdaBoost, Decision Trees, Random Forest.
    - **Hyperparameter Tuning**: Use GridSearchCV and RandomizedSearchCV to optimize model parameters.
    - **Model Stacking**: Implement ensemble methods like stacking to combine the predictions of multiple models for better accuracy.